ayhon/write-ups/src/LakeCTF2022/fun-type-system/part-1/section-3.md

     case h =~: EOS => h =~: YaPas[X, n]
     case h =~: t   => h =~: YaPas[t, n]
 ```
-the `scala.compiletime.ops.int.S` seems daunting at first, but it's easy enough
+The `scala.compiletime.ops.int.S` seems daunting at first, but it's easy enough
 to look at [the Scala 3 documentation](https://docs.scala-lang.org/scala3/reference/metaprogramming/compiletime-ops.html) to figure out what it does.

 From above